-Incorporation of Skills: A good textbook will balance the four key language skills - reading, writing, speaking, and listening - with activities and exercises for each.
+Incorporation of Skills: A good textbook will incorporate activities and exercises for each of the four key language skills-reading, writing, speaking, and listening.

-Visual Aids: Since it's for young learners, the textbook should include plenty of visual aids like pictures and diagrams to facilitate learning.
+Visual Aids: Since the textbook is for young learners, it should include plenty of visual aids, such as pictures and diagrams, to facilitate learning.